Source: Bike Bound

 • Is there anyone you’d like to thank?

-I’d like to thank Fiberman for helping out with really nice fiberglass parts and Mikuni specialist Topham, which helped out with the right parts for adjusting my carbs.
+I’d like to thank Fiberman for helping out with really nice fiberglass parts, Marcel Richter of MR Motorsport Service for the suspension tuning, and Mikuni specialist Topham, which helped out with the right parts for adjusting my carbs.

 Follow the Builder